masaakim/genesis/readme.markdown

 ## Options

 ### -s (--size)
-Can chose poster size from 'A0', 'A1', 'A2', 'A3' and 'A4'.
+Can choose poster size from 'A0', 'A1', 'A2', 'A3' and 'A4'.
 Default is 'A0'.

 ```shell
 $ genesis your-markdown.md --size A0
 ```

+### -d (--direction)
+Can choose poster direction from 'longitudinal' and 'lateral'.
+Default is 'longitudinal'.

 ### -t (--theme)
-Can chose some theme of poster
+Can choose some theme of poster

 ## License